Lesley Cantwell

 Lesley Judith Cantwell (22 February 1987 – 7 June 2013) was a New Zealand racewalker.
 Cantwell won the gold medal in the women's 5000 m road walk at the 2013 Oceania Athletics Championships in Tahiti on 4 June 2013.
 While waiting for the medal ceremony, she felt unwell and collapsed.
 She was taken to a local hospital where she died three days later.
+Cantwell died on 7 June 2013, aged 26, from a suspected subarachnoid haemorrhage.

-She died on 7 June 2013, aged 26, from a suspected subarachnoid hemorrhage.
+Cantwell was born in Te Anau on 22 February 1987, and was educated at Fiordland College.
+Her father, Shaun Cantwell, coached athletics and taught at Fiordland College.
+Her mother, Judith Cantwell, also an athlete, won the New Zealand national 1500 metres title in 1989.